THE URGENT NEED FOR SERVANT LEADERS

-I recently had the opportunity of being interviewed on UBC, Uganda’s national TV station, for about 30 minutes.
-The program was intended to raise awareness for our college (Africa Renewal University) and its new developments, especially the expansion from a rented half acre campus to an 18 acre property located at Buloba.
+I recently had the opportunity of being interviewed on UBC, the national TV station for about 30 minutes.
+The program was intended to raise awareness of our Bible College, Gaba Bible Institute and the new developments there especially the expansion from a rented half acre campus to an 18 acre property located 12 miles west of the city.

 1. Who is a leader?